 Light rail attack suspect in court 370.

-Thursday after recovering from her wounds.
-The stab wounds missed her heart by a
+and was released last Thursday.
+The stab wounds missed her heart by a few

 According to the